PI & Lab Director:

-Dr. Balzer is the Primary Statistician for three cluster randomized trials in East Africa: the SEARCH study to prevent HIV and improve community health, the SATURN study to improve care outcomes among HIV+ youth, and the SPIRIT study to prevent TB.
+Dr. Balzer is the Primary Statistician and part of the core leadership team for 3 ongoing and 1 recently completed trials in East Africa: the SEARCH Study to prevent HIV and improve community health (NCT01864603), the SPIRIT study to prevent tuberculosis (NCT03315962), the SATURN study to improve care outcomes among youth with HIV (NCT03848728), and the SAPPHIRE study to eliminate HIV (NCT04810650).
 Her work is supported by the National Institutes of Health (NIH), and has been recognized with the ASA’s Causality in Statistics Education Award and the Gertrude M. Cox Scholarship.

 Alejandra Benitez, PhD

 Dissertation: "Targeted machine learning approaches for leveraging data in resource-constrained settings"